-The foundation of the DRAFTPLEX mock draft process, the DRAFTPLEX Board blends vertical and horizontal draft board methodologies into a predictive approach where players in the upcoming draft class are tiered according to projected draft range and stacked by position.
-With the 32 NFL teams all valuing players and prioritizing needs differently, this has proven to be the most pragmatic and accurate approach.
+The foundation of DRAFTPLEX, the DRAFTPLEX Board blends vertical and horizontal draft board methodologies into a predictive scheme where players in the upcoming NFL Draft class are tiered according to their projected draft range and stacked by position.
+With the 32 NFL teams all valuing players and prioritizing needs differently, this distinctive approach has proven to be both pragmatic and increasingly accurate.
 The DRAFTPLEX Board is comprised of all eligible players who are considered draftable and is updated periodically throughout the draft process.

 Fanspeak OTC Big Board

 DRAFTPLEX is proud to be featured as a selectable data option for the Fanspeak On the Clock Mock Draft Simulator.
-The pioneering online NFL Draft simulator, On the Clock lets you select your drafting team, number of rounds, big board, and team needs for an incredibly customizable and realistic NFL Draft simulation.
+The pioneering online NFL Draft simulator, On the Clock lets you select your drafting team, number of rounds, big board, team needs, and more for an incredibly customizable and realistic NFL Draft simulation.
 The DRAFTPLEX big board for Fanspeak On the Clock subjectively ranks and stacks the top 300+ players in the upcoming draft class and is updated periodically throughout the draft process.

 As part of the NFL Draft process, analysts and evaluators must not only grade prospects based on their individual merits, but also rank prospects within their position groups to distinguish preference and determine where to stack similarly graded players on their overall board.
 The DRAFTPLEX Positional Rankings proceeds to rank all prospects with a round grade within their position groups and is updated periodically throughout the draft process.

 Team Needs Matrix